bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

 # HCL-Meal-Mgt.- - ISF-and-IC-settings

-Well tuned profile ISF and meal mgt. in HCL is essential ....  also for transitioning into FCL (see default branch "FCL-book-autoISF" in https://github.com/bernie4375/FCL-potential-autoISF-research-)
+Well tuned profile ISF and meal mgt. in Hybrid Closed Loop (HCL) is essential ....  also for transitioning into Full Closed Loop (FCL) (see default branch "FCL-book-autoISF" in https://github.com/bernie4375/FCL-potential-autoISF-research-)

 Disclaimer – Important to read and understand
 Authors are no medical professionals but T1 diabetics (or parents of a T1D child) who report their -limited - understanding and experience, in an effort to contribute to a growing body of knowledge, and to facilitate development of patient centered solutions.